-We agree, and would add that the state should seize this opportunity to embrace online-ordained ministers as well, since some counties arbitrarily discriminate against our ministers.
+We would add that the state should seize this opportunity to embrace online-ordained ministers as well, since some counties arbitrarily discriminate against our ministers.

 Since May 24th, 2010, many County Clerks in Virginia have systematically denied ministers ordained by way of the internet the right to perform marriage.
 Many clerks cite a letter written by an Opinions Counsel of the Attorney General's Office as justification to refuse the review of applications from ministers ordained online.

 While some County Clerks may agree with the opinions expressed within the Opinions Counsel letter, it is not settled case law and as defined by Virginia Code § 2.2-505, it carries no legal weight.

 County Clerks do not have the authority to judge the validity of your credentials or implement their interpretation of the law.

 You can read more about the situation in Virginia here, but suffice it to say that we will be watching this case closely, in hopes that any resolution moves the state towards a more open and inclusive stance on marriage.